People and Planet University League

 Bath Spa University is committed to constantly improving its environmental performance.

-The People and Planet University League, now in its thirteenth year, is the only comprehensive and independent league table of UK universities ranked by environmental and ethical performance, across 13 different categories.
+The People and Planet University League, now in its thirteenth year, is the only comprehensive and independent league table of UK universities ranked by environmental and ethical performance, across nine different categories.

 In 2019, Bath Spa University achieved a first class award in the People and Planet University League table, making it one of the greenest universities in the UK.
-In 2021 we received a 2:1 award.
+In 2023, we placed 17th in the league, regaining our first class award.

 Strong and consistent leadership is the key to making progress in sustainability, particularly in a large organisation.
 This is why a policy and a strategy to deliver it, which is regularly reviewed by senior leaders within the organisation, is so important.